 In this Article

-Body changes come as a part of pregnancy as your body is at work full-time to provide for a baby growing inside you.
-This means that you get to put up with a whole lot of symptoms ranging from that infamous morning sickness to a severe ache in your foot, paired with swelling, which may easily prevent you from comfortably engaging in daily tasks.
+During pregnancy, your body undergoes tremendous changes to provide for a baby growing inside you.
+This means that you get to put up with a whole lot of symptoms ranging from morning sickness to severe pain in the legs, paired with swelling, which may even prevent you from engaging in daily tasks.

-A constant pain in the foot during pregnancy can make it difficult for you to stand, walk or even put a little bit of pressure on them for too long.
-While there isn’t much you can do to prevent it from happening altogether, there are various methods to alleviate that pain and get some much-needed relief.
-However, a habit of regular exercise can be the ideal way to fight foot pain that is common during pregnancy.
+Constant pain in the feet during pregnancy can make it difficult for you to stand, walk or even put some pressure on them for too long.
+There isn’t much you can do to prevent foot pain during pregnancy, but you can use some methods to alleviate the pain and get some much-needed relief.
+But, before we get straight on to discussing the ways to deal with foot pain during pregnancy, let’s understand its causes.

 Causes of Foot Pain in Pregnancy